 Are you in church leadership?

-If so, you know as well as anyone how tough business is right now.
+If so, you know as well as anyone how tough business can be right now.
 Gone are the days of triple-digit revenue growth and billion-dollar IPOs.

 But listen—don’t let the challenging marketplace get you down.
 Instead, get creative.